 - An Application Fee of \$150 is due after registering for the Internship Program.
-This deposit is non-refundable under any circumstances. - If you cancel on or before the Application & Payment Deadline (specified for each Program and Session), we will refund all program fees paid (except for the \$150 non-refundable fee). - No fees will be refunded after the Application & Payment Deadline. - No refunds will be made for early departures. - Read the full Cancellation Policy here.
+This deposit is refundable. - If you cancel on or before the Application & Payment Deadline (specified for each Program and Session), we will refund all program fees paid. - No fees will be refunded after the Application & Payment Deadline. - No refunds will be made for early departures. - Read the full Cancellation Policy here.

 Alliance for a Sustainable Amazon reserves the right to change or cancel an internship program for any reason.
-If a program gets cancelled for which you have registered and/or paid for (either partially or in full), we will refund the total amount of fees paid directly to us (including the Application Fee).
+If a program gets canceled for which you have registered and/or paid for (either partially or in full), we will refund the total amount of fees paid directly to us (including the Application Fee).